yoojeonglee-ge/Stt_Fsm/README.md

 # Stt_Fsm
-Fsm for STT
+Finite State Machine for STT

 ## Implementation
-Important files are in src/main/kotlin
+Important files are in src/main/kotlin.
 Fsm is implemented using separate packaging of code

 ## How to run